pmk7/react-typescript-flashcards/README.md

 1. Download the zip file or clone the repo onto your machine
 2. Open the folder in your IDE of choice
-3. Open the terminal and run 'npm install'
+3. Open the terminal and run 'npm install' to install the package dependencies
 4. Next, run 'npm start'
 5. localhost:3000 should open once the app is running, if not, navigate there in your browser